meditating-monkey/fizzy/README.md

 # **Fizzy**

 A simple CLI built in Rust to generate files with boilerplate.

 ---
 ## Usage/List of Commands

 - `Add` command will prompt you to enter the boilerplate for the extension you want to add.
 Once you have entered the boilerplate, simply press <kbd>Ctrl</kbd>+<kbd>Z</kbd>.
-For example:
+You can also use this command to override the boilerplate for an existing extension	For example:
 	```bash
 	#Boilerplate for .cpp
 	fizzy add cpp